libriscv/libriscv/docs/SYSCALLS.md

 ## The RISC-V system call ABI

-On RISC-V a system call has its own instruction: `ECALL`, depending on disassembler.
+On RISC-V a system call has its own instruction: `ECALL`.
 A system call can have up to 7 arguments and has 1 return value.
 The arguments are in registers A0-A6, in that order, and the return value is written into A0 before giving back control to the guest.
 A7 contains the system call number.
-These are all integer registers.
+These are all integer/pointer registers.

 To pass larger data around, the guest should allocate buffers of the appropriate size and pass the address of the buffers as arguments to the system call.

 ## Special note on EBREAK

-The EBREAK instruction is handled as a system call in this emulator, specifically it uses the system call number `riscv::SYSCALL_EBREAK`, which at the time of writing is put at the end of the system call table (N-1), however it can be changed in the common header or by setting a global define `RISCV_SYSCALL_EBREAK_NR` to a specific number.
+The `EBREAK` instruction is handled as a system call in this emulator, specifically it uses the system call number `riscv::SYSCALL_EBREAK`, which at the time of writing is put at the end of the system call table (N-1), however it can be changed in the common header or by setting a global define `RISCV_SYSCALL_EBREAK_NR` to a specific number.

-EBREAK is very convenient for debugging purposes, as adding it somewhere in the code is very simple: `asm("ebreak");`.
-Be careful of `__builtin_trap()`, as it erroneously assumes that you are never returning, and the compiler will stop producing instructions after it.
+`EBREAK` is very convenient for debugging purposes, as adding it somewhere in the code is very simple: `asm("ebreak");`.

+NOTE: Be careful of `__builtin_trap()`, as it erroneously assumes that you are never returning, and the compiler will stop producing instructions after it.